Stonewall creates more inclusive spaces for the LGBTQ+ community

 Overhauling workplace systems that preclude employees from thriving is not something that can be achieved overnight, nor with great ease.
 Companies must genuinely and confidently commit to putting in the work and resources to create workplaces where all employees can thrive.
 Within this, organisations come up against time pressures, competing demands, lack of resources, lack of knowledge and much more.

 However, one of the most challenging aspects of creating a working environment where employees can thrive is the idea of change itself.
 Change can bring uncertainty, fear and resistance.

-When leaders work beyond this resistance and realize the importance of transforming workplaces to become more inclusive, that is when employees will thrive, and everyone will reap the benefits.
+When leaders work beyond this resistance and realise the importance of transforming workplaces to become more inclusive, that is when employees will thrive, and everyone will reap the benefits.

-Enabling employees to thrive demands that leaders look introspectively at the structures that make up workplaces and commit to transforming these very foundations – this is intimidating, exhausting, and often not at the top of an organizational priority list.
-When leaders work beyond this resistance and realize the importance of transforming workplaces to become more inclusive, that is when employees will thrive, and everyone will reap the benefits.
+Enabling employees to thrive demands that leaders look introspectively at the structures that make up workplaces and commit to transforming these very foundations – this is intimidating, exhausting, and often not at the top of an organisational priority list.
+When leaders work beyond this resistance and realise the importance of transforming workplaces to become more inclusive, that is when employees will thrive, and everyone will reap the benefits.
 Overcoming this resistance is no mean feat.
-The most successful organizations will be those who realize that the positives of change will always outweigh its drawbacks.
+The most successful organisations will be those who realise that the positives of change will always outweigh its drawbacks.